-By Rob Butler, Chief Executive Officer
+By Rob Butler, Founder

 As you may know by now, Maestro Health has been acquired by AXA.
 It’s been hard to keep the news to myself especially when you take pride in leading a company with an open book-type culture.
 So, when you know your company is about to take a huge next step in their mission to transform the U.S. healthcare industry, yet you’re unable to share your excitement until the appropriate moment, it’s tough.
 So, now that I’m able to, I’d like to share the behind scenes events that has led to this momentous occasion for Maestro Health.